 Keeping up with the latest trends and news is pivotal.
-This will help you create not only what is in demand but also help you understand what the current or contemporary market demand is.
+This will help you create what is in demand and help you understand what the current or contemporary market demand is.

-If you stick to offering only one type of designing for a limited range of products, then it will be soon that you will run out of customers.
-In order to avoid this, always stay updated with the latest trends and news regarding what’s going on in the visuals market.
+If you stick to offering only one type of design for a limited range of products, then it will be soon that you will run out of customers.
+To avoid this, always stay updated with the latest trends and news regarding what’s going on in the visuals market.

-Other things to be researched also include what customers love in contemporary graphic designs especially UI/UX designs; what type of transitions are in fashion, skins, layouts, grids, color schemes, etc.
+Other things to be researched include what customers love in contemporary graphic designs, especially UI/UX designs, what type of transitions are in fashion, skins, layouts, grids, color schemes, etc.

-All of these will not only help become better at your game as a UI designer but also an efficient marketer of your brand and services.
+All of these will help you become better at your game as a UI designer and an efficient marketer of your brand and services.
 After all, you are a self-taught UX designer.
-So going a few extra miles won’t do you any harm, especially when it is going to add to your professional benefit, immensely.
+So going a few extra miles won’t do you any harm, especially when it will add to your professional benefit immensely.

 This type of attitude is the biggest downfall of newbie designers who have just started to get their feet warm – in terms of earning.
 The best way to avoid such negativities is to create a strict routine.
 No matter what happens, you stick to the routine.
-It should not matter how much you make per month but as long as you can actually follow a strict regimen on daily tasks without any procrastination biased over delusional expectations that you are going to earn even if you do not do anything.
+It should not matter how much you make per month, but as long as you can actually follow a strict regimen on daily tasks without any procrastination biased over delusional expectations that you will earn even if you do not do anything.

 Last but not least is to ensure that you refine yourself every step of the way.
 This can be done by developing a very keen attitude towards details and user-oriented development for UI/UX design.
 The more you focus on the details and how you want your customer to feel, the more you will refine your skillset.